Dr Shasha Zhao

 Dr Zhao's pedagogical ethos is underpinned by the idea of empowering individual students to develop into independent learners who possess critical business and management thinking and analytical skills.
 In 2014, she was nominated by students for the 'The Most Empowering Teacher Award'.

-Dr Zhao is the module convenor of MAN2096 International Business, which is taught in Semester 1, 2020/2021 and a member of the University Ethics Committee.
+Dr Zhao is the module convenor of MAN2096 International Business, which is taught in Semester 1 of each year, and a member of the University Ethics Committee.

 Currently Editing a Special Issue on the topic of: MNE Innovation for Achieving the Sustainable Development Goals, in International Business Review (ABS3)